 The Dutch Boys is released on May 21st on Amazon and Vimeo.
 For more information, visit NQV Media.

 Themes of masculinity, community, belonging and desire find a sublime fresh voice in NQV’s latest short film collection, The Dutch Boys.
 Not since The Italian Boys have we seen a compilation this compelling from the NQV team.
-The sheer artistry and impact of each film ensuring The Dutch Boys is both unforgettable and essential viewing.
-Here, we travel through themes of fear, religious control, community entrapment and artistic freedom.
-Each outstanding short film weaving together to create a rich, complex and stunning tapestry of stories.
-The result a beautiful and enriching journey into masculinity, sexuality, socialisation, passion and defiance.
+Each film’s sheer artistry and impact ensure The Dutch Boys is both unforgettable and essential viewing.
+Here, we travel through themes of fear, religious control, community entrapment and artistic freedom—each outstanding short film weaving together to create a rich, complex and stunning tapestry of stories.
+The result is a beautiful and enriching journey into masculinity, sexuality, socialisation, passion and defiance.

 The Dutch Boys opens with Brick, directed by Viktor van der Valk.
 Here, we meet a brick production worker named Jeffrey; his life, security and emotional certainty suddenly challenged by a new mysterious staff member.
 This is followed by South of Heaven, directed by Marco van Bergen, a stunning dissection of religion and family pressure as we meet Elias during a birthday trip back home.
 His personality split between a college life of acceptance and freedom with a new boyfriend, Jasper, and a home life built on religion, secrecy and silence.
 However, as both worlds collide, Elias must finally choose a path.
 But will his mother and brother allow this choice without religious intervention?

-Next up is Lukas by the Sea, directed by Jordi Wijnalda.
-His film, a stunning exploration of human desire, sexuality and connection.
+Next up is Lukas by the Sea, directed by Jordi Wijnalda, with a stunning exploration of human desire, sexuality and connection.
 Here, twentysomething Lukas explores his innermost thoughts, desires and fears through the course of a single night.
-But will any of his sexual adventures and attempted connections result in a sense of belonging?
+But will any of his sexual adventures and attempted connections result in the sense of belonging?
 And can Lukas find what he is looking for before the sun rises?